reidsouch/reidsouch/README.md

 My name is Reid Souchereau.
-I am currently a Master's Student in Industrial Engineering at _The_ Ohio State University :chestnut: and have a Bachelor's degree in Biomedical Engineering from _The_ Ohio State University.
+I am currently a Master's Student in Industrial Engineering at _The_ Ohio State University and have a Bachelor's degree in Biomedical Engineering from _The_ Ohio State University.
 I am a graduate reasearch associate in the
 __[Spine Research Institute](https://spine.osu.edu/)__ working with:

   - Spine biomechanical modeling